How to Help Your Partner Get More Comfortable Receiving

 Tips for Effective Communication:

-• Choose the Right Moment: Avoid discussing sensitive topics during stressful times.
+Pick the Right Time: Don’t talk about sensitive topics during a stressful situation.
 Find a calm, relaxed setting.

-• Use “I” Statements: Frame your thoughts around your feelings rather than casting blame.
-For example, “I feel happy when I can support you” instead of “You never let me help.”
+Use “I” Statements: Talk about your emotion rather than your fault.
+For instance, “I am glad when I can help you” as opposed to “You never let me help you.”

 2. Practice Giving and Receiving in Low-Stakes Situations